What is Oyumaru?

 You're only seeing part of the fun here on the website.
 Sign up to get more free polymer clay information, tips, and offers in your email.
 Directly from me to you.

-Disclaimer: I received the package of InstaMorph as a free sample from the company.
+Disclosure: I received the package of InstaMorph as a free sample from the company.
 Thanks, Brian!
+Also, the Amazon links in the article are affiliate links, which means I get a tiny percentage if you buy from them.
 As always, that doesn’t mean anyone has purchased an article or a review.
 My big fat opinions are all mine. 🙂